Atom-photon dressed states in a waveguide-QED system with multiple giant atoms: conclusion

 \section{conclusion}

-In summary, we analyze in detail the bound and the scattering states in the single-excitation subspace of a system of multiple giant atoms coupled to a common structured photonic bath.
+In summary, we analyze in detail the BSs in the single-excitation subspace of a system of multiple giant atoms coupled to a common structured photonic bath.
 The most general analytical expressions possible for these states and the corresponding energy spectra are obtained.
-Based on these, we obtain some essential properties of these states that could be tested in near-future experiments.
+Based on these, we obtain some essential properties of these states.
 These results reflect unconventional light-matter interactions when giant-atom systems are coupled to a structured environment.
 Specifically, the threshold conditions for the appearance of the BSs and the photon-mediated interactions between atoms for different configurations are analyzed.
 For large atom number and strong atom-photon coupling, the BSs in the photonic band gap can form different types of metaband structures (e.g., SSH-type energy band with nontrivial topological properties), depending on the arrangement of the coupling points.
-These structures can be explained in terms of photon-mediated interactions between atoms.
-These results can serve as a starting point to further explore other nontrivial many-body phases, making the system a useful platform for quantum simulations.
-Besides, we study the scattering behavior, and find that in the weak coupling regime, the spectra are mainly influenced by interference effects between coupling points, whereas in the strong coupling regime other factors such as the nonlinear dispersion, the band-edge effect, and the detuning-dependent phase-accumulation (non-Markovian) effect should be taken into account and can lead to unconventional spectral structures.
+These results can serve as a starting point to further explore other nontrivial many-body phases, making the system a useful platform for quantum simulations and quantum information processings.